MARTIN FIGURA

 My poetry ranges from biting satire – “Figura was a revelation – funny, sharp and on top form.”
 Robert McCrum, The Observer – to the dark material of Whistle – “His subject matter is so challenging it makes the audience gasp.
 In spite of this, he engages the listener with warmth and humour.”
 Patience Agbabi.
 Also some daft stuff!

 I cut my teeth as a writer and performer with poetry ensemble The Joy of Six.
 I’ve gone on to publish several books.
 My first two shows have been performed at leading UK Poetry Festivals StAnza and Ledbury, as well as at London Roundhouse and Edinburgh Book and Fringe Festivals.
 They’ve also been performed in Holland and India.
+The Remaining Men came out with Cinnamon Press in Mar 2024.
+Helen Ivory, who also has a new book, and I went on a crazy book tour all over England and dipped into Wales mostly in Autumn 2024.
+We covered over 3000 miles and are off all over the place again this Spring (2025).

 Whistle was first performed in 2010 and won the Saboteur 2013 Best Spoken Word Show and was nominated for the Ted Hughes Award.
 A new edition of the book was published by Cinnamon Press in 2018.
 I won the Poetry Society’s Hamish Canham Prize in 2010 for the poem Victor from the collection.
 The show was revived for selected performances in 2018 and 2019.
 It has, fingers crossed, got another booking for 2021.
 Performances to date include: London Roundhouse, Stanza International Poetry Festival, Chester, Bristol, Chester, Edinburgh Fringe Festival, Ledbury, India, Maastricht and Norfolk and Norwich Festivals.

 In 2021 I was Poet-in-Residence for NHS Salisbury to write poems about the experience of staff at Salisbury Hospital during Covid.
 A pamphlet has now been published by Fair Acre Press and Olivia Coleman was filmed reading Night Shift and The Fifth Season from the book.
 My reading of Night Shift was selected for the Poetry Archive’s Worldview 2021.
 Commissions from a consortium of Social Care charities and Salisbury Cathedral have followed.
 The Social Care project was for their Memorial event and another pamphlet, Sixteen Sonnets for Care, with Fair Acre Press.
 Writing to commission, has had a profound effect on my writing process.
-I’m introducing the first hand witness accounts to events into my process for my forthcoming book: The Remaining Men with Cinnamon Press (Mar 23).
-It’s an exciting development and why it didn’t occur to more before I’m not sure – it draws on my past experience as a social documentary photographer perfectly.

 I’ve had poems published in numerous magazines and anthologies.
 I’ve been placed or commended in a number of competitions.
 I was runner up in the Rialto / RSPB 2017 Poetry Competition, won the Café Writers’ Poetry Prize too long ago to remember, had two poems shortlisted in the Ledbury Poetry Competition, another in the 2015 Rialto / RSPB Competition, won Third Prize in the 2021 Hungry Hill Poetry Meets Politics Prize and highly commended in previous year.
 Most recently a poem was commended in the Trio International Poetry Competition.